SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 Purchasers receive their invoices by email and can consult them on the Platform.
 Invoices must be paid on time, normally within 14 days.

+Pay-as-you-go invoices are produced and sent on a monthly basis.
+Subscription invoices are produced and sent at the start of the period (normally yearly).
+For example, a edge management subscription (e.g. Moon or Solar System plans) will be invoiced at purchase time.
+Such a plan grants Purchasers access to discounted edge device monitoring service, which will be metered and invoiced monthly, in arrears.

 **8\.3\.
 Unpaid Invoices**

 In the event that an invoice is unpaid, the Platform may block the User's Account or limit the available functionality of the Platform.